bojanv91/bojanv91.github.io/Snow/_posts/2016-05-27-feature-folders-structure-in-asp-net.md

         }
     }

-Next, we have to add our newly created ``FeatureFoldersRazorViewEngine`` in our applcation.
+Next, we have to add our newly created ``FeatureFoldersRazorViewEngine`` in our application.

     public class Global : HttpApplication
     {